androidteacher/ftp_over_ping/README.md

 ```

 Use CTRL-C to stop listen.sh.
-(You should see a file called data.dmp which contains the tcpdump output.)
+(You should see a file called data.dmp which contains the tcpdump output on the attacker machine.)

 On the **VICTIM** machine
 Run